California Red Light Accident Lawyers

 - Payment for services required as a result of the injuries, such as 24/7 at-home care, daycare, and household help

 However, damages are not limited to medical expenses.
-If you miss work due to your injuries, you’re entitled to receive compensation that is equal to your lost wages and benefits.
-Additionally, if your condition prevents you from returning to work in the long term, you should also be compensated for how much you would have earned in the future.
+If you miss work due to your injuries, California law may allow you to pursue compensation that is equal to your lost wages and benefits.
+Additionally, if your condition prevents you from returning to work in the long term, it may also be possible to seek damages for how much you would have earned in the future.

-These general damages are more easily justified in a personal injury claim.
-We will present bills, invoices, and receipts to show the actual costs you’ve incurred and will incur in the future.
-A team of experts can also assist us with calculating your future losses based on economic factors.
+These general damages are more easily quantifiable in a personal injury claim through documentation.
+We can present bills, invoices, and receipts to show the actual costs you’ve incurred and will incur in the future.
+We can also collaborate with economic and medical experts to evaluate potential future losses based on economic factors.

 Non-Economic Damages

-You also deserve to be compensated for losses that aren’t necessarily expenses.
-Non-economic damages can be more challenging to quantify in a claim, but they’re equally vital to your recovery.
+In certain cases, victims may also be able to pursue compensation for losses that aren’t necessarily expenses.
+Non-economic damages can be more challenging to quantify in a claim, but they’re equally vital to the victim’s recovery.
 Some examples are:

 - Pain and suffering resulting from the injuries